persan/protobuf-ada/README.md

 Note this repository is in beta stage.

-## Prereqisits the folowing packages installed:
+## Prerequisites: the folowing packages installed:
 * protobuf-compiler and protobuf-devel
 * Or the protobuff packages installed in the GNAT-Installation.

+In the case of Ubuntu (tested under 20.04), install these packages:

+- libboost-dev
+- libprotobuf-dev
+- libprotoc-dev
+- protobuf-compiler
+- gprbuild
+- gnat-9

 ## How to build and install.